someparty/someparty/source/articles/2020-03-29-i-wanna-touch-your-face.html.markdown

 It's not all that often that veteran Burlington band [The Vapids](https://the-vapids.bandcamp.com/) surfaces in your news feed, but last week the long-running group was at the centre of two separate COVID-19 stories.

-The Italian label [I Buy Records](https://www.ibuyrecords.it/) recently released a low-fi tribute to the early-90s punk band, with each of the collection's 37 contributors recording a Vapids cover directly into to a cellphone.
+The Italian label [I Buy Records](https://www.ibuyrecords.it/) recently released a lo-fi tribute to the early-90s punk band, with each of the collection's 37 contributors recording a Vapids cover directly into to a cellphone.
 While the album, titled *These Kids Are Sick*, is available as a pay-what-you-want download, any money raised will be donated directly to [Croce Rossa Italiana](https://www.cri.it/home-en) - the Red Cross chapter operating amid one of the world's worst outbreaks.

 The set features an international slate of performers, with a handful of bands from the Vapids' national backyard among them.
 Look for covers from Toronto trio [School Damage](https://schooldamage.bandcamp.com/), London's [Johnny Terrien And The Bad Lieutenants](https://johnnyterrienandthebadlieutenants.bandcamp.com/), [Dirty Cheetah](https://dirtycheetah.bandcamp.com/) out of Montreal, Hamilton's [The Merinuks](https://merinuks.bandcamp.com/), [Wired Wrong](https://wiredwrong.bandcamp.com/) from Sarnia, Moncton's [The Follow Ups](https://thefollowups.bandcamp.com/), and the Ottawa miscreants [NECK](https://necktunes.bandcamp.com/) among the performers.
 Both [PlasticHeads](http://weareplasticheads.bandcamp.com/) and [Flesh Rag](https://fleshrag.bandcamp.com/) make appearances, notable as Matt Ellis, a member of both garage-punk groups, also plays as part of the modern incarnation of The Vapids.